mymax9172/quasar-studio-cli/README.md

 In this case, anytime a new build is created the current version is updated, by incrementing by 1 the minor version

+#### Date versioning

+In this case, anytime a new build is created the current version is updated, using the last 2 digits of the year and two digits for the month (for example: version 2503 created Mar 2025).
+Build number is automatcially created based on the actual date of the build

 ### Build

+TO BE DONE
 Build a new application, ready to be released

 `$ qstudio build -i`